Scroll to content

 Family Support Worker employed three days per week

-EEF Behaviour Interventions
+EEF: EEF Behaviour Interventions

 Embedding principles of good practice set out in the DfE’s Improving School Attendance advice.